uelichueli/swiyu-admin-ch.github.io/README.md

 ## Overview

 The aim of this repository is to provide a technical overview, deeper insights on standards and protocols as well as cookbooks for the onboarding to the different components of the Swiss e-ID trust infrastructure.
 The content in this repository will be automatically published on the [swiyu documentation website](https://swiyu-admin-ch.github.io/).
+The website offers better user guidance and additional features compared to the Git Hub repository.

 The structure of the documentation website covers the following topics:
 - Overview of the Swiss Trust Infrastructure